-Research Topics in Information Systems 1 INFS5987 Research Topics in Information Systems 2 and two units to be approved by Head of School, selected from advanced graduate units offered by the School of Information Systems.
+INFS5986 Research Topics in Information Systems 1 INFS5987 Research Topics in Information Systems 2 and two units to be approved by Head of School, selected and two units to be approved by Head of School, selected from advanced graduate units offered by the School of Information Systems.

-2. In addition to completing the subjects listed in 1, students shall enrol in INFS5994 and submit a thesis on an approved topic.
+In addition to completing the subjects listed in 1, students shall enrol in INFS5994 and submit a thesis on an approved topic.
 Normally the thesis should not exceed 50,000 words.